jonnonz1/nz-statute-book/acts/public/2013/child-support-amendment-act-2013.md

 ### 27 Discretionary relief if debt uplifted
 (1) The heading to section 135F is amended by inserting waived or before uplifted.
-(2) Section 135F is amended by repealing paragraph (a) and substituting the following paragraph:.
+(2) Section 135F is amended by repealing paragraph (a) and substituting the following paragraph:
   (a) the payee has—
     (i) waived under section 179A the right to the payment to which the penalty relates; or (ii) uplifted under section 180 the debt to which the penalty relates; and